thor314/tk-cargo-generate/README.md

 # Templates
 My "batteries-and-more-included" templates with `cargo-generate`.

 ## Why bother with templates?
-Two reasons:
-- Save time, keep tools organized and close to hand.
-Countless hours have gone into reducing developer friction.
+- Sanity testing is great.
+Templates like this make it easy to try out new libraries and test features.
-  In production, this is called "reproducible builds".
-In practice, this means making it easy to set up a playground with all your tools.
+- Save time setting up tools.
+Tools are great.
+I want them available with minimal fiddling.
-- Don't forget (how) to use your tools.
-A good template puts yours tools in reasonable, unobtrusive places, with short reminders of how to use them, so that you don't have to page through documentation to grab a tool you haven't used in awhile.
+- How do I use $TOOL again?
+Templates remind me how to use my tools, even when I haven't picked them up recently.

 ## Current Features:
 - CI on pull-requests: verifies lints, tests, and formatting (lint/test over build)